Logging in Symfony and the Cloud

 Using Monolog is still very useful as it comes with way more options and

 configurability.
-But for historic reasons, and probably practicability on
+But for historical reasons, and probably practicability on

 dedicated servers, Monolog default recipe still uses a file to store logs